N-NeelPatel/ML-Model-for-Disease-Prediction/README.md

 2. **Continuous Variable Decision Tree:** Decision Tree has a continuous target variable then it is called Continuous Variable Decision Tree.
 **Example:-** Let’s say we have a problem to predict whether a customer will pay his renewal premium with an insurance company (yes/ no).
 Here we know that the income of customers is a significant variable but the insurance company does not have income details for all customers.
 Now, as we know this is an important variable, then we can build a decision tree to predict customer income based on occupation, product, and various other variables.
 In this case, we are predicting values for the continuous variables.

-T0 know more about decision tree algorithm and how it works, visit **[decision tree](https://dataaspirant.com/2017/01/30/how-decision-tree-algorithm-works/)** page.
+To know more about decision tree algorithm and how it works, visit **[decision tree](https://dataaspirant.com/2017/01/30/how-decision-tree-algorithm-works/)** page.

 ## Predicted Results